ohmree/awesome-fullstack-monorepo/README.md

 # Fullstack monorepo template

-Use this template and edit
+Generate a repo from this template, edit `copier.yml` to your liking and wait for GitHub to generate your repo.